 Plants: 5 stars – So many trees and shrubs!!!
 So awesome.
 The Toyon trail has a booklet at the start with information about some of the common species.
 Again, not a plant, but I once saw a baby mountain lion on the Los Trancos trail.

-Accessibility from Stanford: 3 stars – I bike ~3.5 miles to Arastradero and then walk or run ~2 miles through Arastradero to Foothills to get here.
-You can also bike further up Page Mill to get directly to Foothills.
+Accessibility from Stanford: 3 stars – I typically bike ~3.5 miles to Arastradero and then walk or run ~2 miles through Arastradero to Foothills to get here.
+You can also bike further up Page Mill or do a nice bike ride through neighborhood roads in the Los Altos hills to get directly to Foothills.

 Windy Hill

-Notes: I haven’t made it out to Windy Hill too many times just because I like the Dish, Arastradero, and Foothills so much, but each time has been awesome.
-The main hike to do is a loop around the preserve.
+Notes: I don’t go to Windy Hill super often just because I like the Dish, Arastradero, and Foothills so much, but it is awesome every time I go.
+The main hikes to do are a loop around the preserve or around half of the preserve.

 Views: 5 stars – You can see the ocean and the bay from the top of the preserve!